 Sole custody is when the court gives one parent physical and legal custody of a child.
-The child lives with one parent who maintains authority to make all the decisions about upbringing and welfare.
+The child lives with one parent who maintains the authority to make all the decisions about upbringing and welfare.

-In many cases one parent will have more time than another, but the children will spend time living with both parents.
+In many cases, one parent will have more time than another, but the children will spend time living with both parents.
 In situations where one parent has the children more than fifty percent of the time, they may be called the “primary custodial parent”.